UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 This node server is intended to eventually support all Wireless Tags used by the ISY Community.

-This list of all sensors is at http://wirelesstag.net/kumoapp/17/tags-kumosensors-kumostats
+The list of all sensors is at
+http://wirelesstag.net/kumoapp/17/tags-kumosensors-kumostats

 The list at this time is in the following table, and support level is denoted